Ninja 1550 Watt Review

 Our Analysis and Test Results

 Possibly the nicest thing about this device's user experience is the fry basket design.
 It has a nice, sturdy handle, slides in and out easily, and fits snugly.
 This makes it really easy to use just one hand to remove the basket, shake your food to encourage even cooking, and then slide the basket back in.
-This may seem trivial, but many other models have baskets that stick when you try to take them in and out, or even ones that require pot holders and a healthy dose of caution when you need to redistribute food mid-cooking.
+This may seem trivial, but other models have baskets that stick when you try to take them in and out, or even ones that require pot holders, and a healthy dose of caution when you need to redistribute food mid-cooking.